Research Impact

 Impact in the Hearing (re)Habilitation Cluster

-• Dr. Susan Scollie’s development of hearing aid prescription algorithms has resulted in systematic implementation of the trademarked DSL fitting formula for infants, children, and adults, for both air-conduction and bone-anchored hearing aids.
+• Dr. Susan Scollie's development of hearing aid prescription algorithms has resulted in sustained worldwide implementation of the trademarked DSL fitting formula for infants, children, and adults, for both air-conduction and bone-anchored hearing aids.
+Adaptation of DSL occurs in collaboration with colleagues Steve Beaulac, Matt Holden, Bill Hodgetts, and Marlene Bagatto.
 This software system is transferred to all major manufacturers of hearing aids worldwide.
+Adaptations of the DSL implementation included the development and validation of software models for vented hearing aid fittings in collaboration with the Ontario-based partner Audioscan and collaborator Paula Folkeard (ORF funding).

 Impact in the Implementation Cluster